iogbole/israelo/_posts/2022-07-14-cloud-kidz.md

 excerpt: "Watch my kids as they demystify the concepts of cloud computing, cyber security, cyber bullying, etc. I am a proud #GirlDad..."

 ---

-I am a proud #GirlDad.
-We try as much as possible to expose our girls to activities they love -  such as cooking, ballet, gymnastic, painting etc., hoping they will eventually find what they would love to do with their life when they are adults.

 However, I am slightly biased - I teach them coding and computing - with the hope they fall in love with IT.
 I described my approach in the <a href="https://www.israelo.io/blog/kids-who-code/" target="_blank">Tips To Get Your Kids Excited About Coding</a> blog post.
 Check it out!

 It's incredible how fast they understand the concepts.
 I'd typically have them present what they have learnt to me.
 This time, I took the pleasure of recording their presentations.